Theory of the spin Seebeck effect influenced by crystal-field excitations in Tb$_3$Fe$_5$O$_{12}$: Mean field solution of each T b site

 \section{Mean field solution of each T\lowercase{b} site}

 From Eqs.~(\ref{hamil}) and (\ref{cfhamil}), the mean field Hamiltonian with the $i$-th Tb site reads

 where $n_\alpha$ and $z_{\alpha\beta}$ denote, respectively, the site number in a unit cell of the model (see Fig.~\ref{lattice}) and the number of neighbouring sites, with $\alpha,\beta = a, d, c$ for the site species.
 Here, the $i$ index e.g., Eq.~(\ref{cfhamilmagframe}) indicates one of the six different sublattices of Tb sites, with $i=1,2,\dots,6$ following the notation adopted in Refs.~\onlinecite{loew13,loew14}.
 Among these, the sites 1, 2 and 3 (4, 5, and 6) are assigned to the symmetry and g-tensors of the \C-sites (\Cp-sites)~\cite{wolf62,bertaut70,lahoubi12}.
 The three \C-sites (\Cp-sites) are related by 120$^\circ$ degrees rotation around the [111] axis of a garnet crystal.
+In Fig.~\ref{candcpsites} of the Appendix~\ref{tbsites}, we show a view of the Tb atoms of a cubic unit cell in order to see this clearly, and visualize the distinction of \C{} and \Cp{} sites.